cjohansen/imagine/Readme.md

   aspect ratio will be maintained, and `:height` is calculated from `:height`.
 - `:preset` - Can be set to `:square` to crop the image to, well, a square.
 The size of the image will be the smallest of width/height.
-- `:offset-x` - The horizontal cropping offset.
-Set to a number to indicate pixel position, or optionally `:left`, `:center` or `:right` to anchor the crop.
-If not set, `imagine` will attempt to crop to the center of the image.
-- `:offset-y` - The vertical cropping offset.
-Set to a number to indicate pixel position, or optionally `:top`, `:center` or `:bottom` to anchor the crop.
-If not set, `imagine` will attempt to crop to the center of the image.
+- `:origin` - Set to a vector of keywords, specifying the x and y origin of the crop, use one of `:left`, `:center`, `:right` with one of `:top`, `:center`, `:bottom`, e.g.: `[:left :center]`, to cut out superfluous pixels from the top, bottom, and right of the image.
+- `:origin-x` - A keyword specifying only the horizontal anchoring point.
+- `:origin-y` - A keyword specifying only the vertical anchoring point.
+- `:allow-smaller?` - If the crop dimensions are larger than the actual size of the image, is it ok to end up with an image smaller than the crop dimensions?
+  Defaults to `true`, set to `false` to have Imagine throw an exception when attempting to crop an image in a way that exceeds its dimensions.

+`:offset-x` and `:offset-y` are supported for backwards compatibility, but should be avoided in favor of the `:origin` options.
+Both of these can take either a number, or one of the `:origin` keywords.

 ### Triangle